Cheers To The New Year With JANUARY Music BEATS Play Along

 Pass the Pumpkin

 Get your students playing barred instruments with this Orff arrangement (and other ideas) for the Halloween song, Pass the Pumpkin.
+Halloween is the perfect backdrop for engaging learning activities in music class.

 This is a great beat-passing game!
 Whoever has the pumpkin on the last beat of the song is OUT!
 Continue playing until there is a final winner.
 As students get out, they can go get sticks and play to the beat as the game progresses.